 Objections to Child Support decisions

-You will be advised about most Child Support decisions in writing.
+You'll be advised about most Child Support decisions in writing.
 Read any letters and attachments carefully.
-If you think a decision is unclear or contains inaccurate information, contact us on 131 272.
-We’ll explain the decision for you and let you know what options are available to you.
+If you think a decision is unclear or contains inaccurate information, call us on 131 272.
+We'll explain the decision and let you know what options are available to you.

 An objection is a request to formally review a decision.
 You may want to object if you believe we have: